barballs/adenum.py/README.md

 pip3 install ldap3 dnspython pysmb
 ```

-To read the default password policy from the sysvol file share, you'll need either smbclient or pysmb.
+To read the default password policy from the SYSVOL share, you'll need either smbclient or pysmb.

 ## Examples
-NOTE: when specifying a domain with -d, ensure that your system
-is configured to use the DNS server for the domain.
-Alternatively,
+NOTE: If your system is not configured to use the name server for
-you can specify your domain controller with -s if it is a name server.
+the domain, you must specify the domain controller with -s or the
-You may also specify a name server with --name-server.
+domain's name server with --name-server.
+In nearly all AD domains,
+the domain controller acts as the name server.
+Domains specified
+with -d must be fully qualified.

 ### List password policies
-The default password policy should be readable by all users.
-Additional policies may require admin.
+Non-default policies may require higher privileges.
 ```
 $ python3 adenum.py -u USER -P -d mydomain.local policy
 ```